Transportation & Mobility Engineering Services

 These simulations provide critical insights early in the development cycle—supporting safer designs, reducing physical testing costs, and ensuring compliance with global NCAP, FMVSS, and IIHS standards.
 Whether validating EV battery protection or improving seatbelt effectiveness, ENA2 helps you engineer safety from the inside out.

-Design Optimization for Performance, Efficiency, and Weight Reduction
+Design Optimization for Weight Reduction, Performance, and Efficiency

 Achieving the ideal balance between strength, weight, and manufacturability is a constant challenge in automotive engineering.
 Can your component be made lighter without sacrificing performance?
 Are there more efficient material or geometry choices that reduce cost while meeting safety and durability goals?